OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 `scp` and other such tools are also conveniently available.

 This can prove to be particularly convenient when you want to log data away from a stable Internet connection (in your car, in a plane, on a boat, etc).
- You start the Raspberry PI, with a hotspot generating its own network.
+ You start the Raspberry Pi, with a hotspot generating its own network.
  Then you can connect on that network, and you can drive the Multiplexer application (start, stop, monitor, etc).

-Along the same lines - even if it can sound a bit disproportionate - `VNC` works just fine, even on the Raspberry PI Zero (see below)
+Along the same lines - even if it can sound a bit disproportionate - `VNC` works just fine, even on the Raspberry Pi Zero (see below)

 ![VNC Viewer](./docimages/vnc.png "VNC Viewer")

-This is Jessie/Pixel running on a Raspberry PI Zero.
+This is Jessie/Pixel running on a Raspberry Pi Zero.

 #### Note: Access point _and_ Internet access
 Instructions were moved [here](../README.md#raspberry-pi-as-an-access-point-and-internet-access).